Story of Ted Weisgal and Leisure Learning Unlimited

 fortunes of Class Factory fell.
 My enrollments dropped by 50%.
 It

-became obvious that for all Donna's intelligence and sophistication,
+became obvious that for all Deborah's intelligence and sophistication,

 she was no match for Ted's immense drive.
 It was like a hobby to

-After fighting a losing battle for the next year, Donna sold the
+After fighting a losing battle for the next year, Deborah sold the

 Class Factory and left town.
 I rued my decision to back the loser in

 a two-team fight.
 I had done it out of loyalty.
-After all, Donna had
+After all, Deborah had

 given me my start.
-But once Donna announced her move to Washington,
+But once Deborah announced her move to Washington,

 DC, I wasn't honor-bound to continue the struggle.